Service Orders with a Single Appointment: General Information

 In this chapter, you will learn how to do the following:

-• Start and complete an appointment
+• Start and complete the appointment

 Applicable Scenarios